oegea/adp/README.md

 Each item contained on the `latestVersions` parameter MUST be an object and  MUST be conformed by this data structure:

  1. Name or identifier of the version.
-This MUST be contained inside a string parameter named "applicationVersion".
+This MUST be contained inside a string parameter named `applicationVersion`.
  2. If the version is considered stable or not.
-This MUST be contained inside a boolean parameter named "isStable".
+This MUST be contained inside a boolean parameter named `isStable"`
  3. URL from where the version can be downloaded.
-This MUST be contained inside a string parameter named "downloadUrl".
+This MUST be contained inside a string parameter named `downloadUrl`.
  4. If user and password are required to download the version.
-This MUST be contained inside a boolean parameter named "requiresAuthentication".
+This MUST be contained inside a boolean parameter named `requiresAuthentication`.
  5. Description about the changes contained in the version.
-This MUST be contained inside a string parameter named "releaseNotes".
+This MUST be contained inside a string parameter named `releaseNotes`.
  6. Date of publication.
-This MUST be contained inside a string parameter named "releaseDate".
+This MUST be contained inside a string parameter named `releaseDate`.

 Note that the name or identifier of the version, contained inside `applicationVersion` MAY be represented on any desired format as long as it is contained inside a string.